-Very cool place, but, alas, no photography inside, so this
+Very cool place, but, alas, no photography inside, so this is as close as you get. |

 After wandering around the exhibit, a few of us went around to see what else there was to see, first coming across what seemed to be a section of Australian artists' works.
 As a studio art minor, I at least like to think I have good appreciation for art and can find a way to appreciate most pieces that I come across, but I was definitely at a loss looking at some of the works in the room.
 That's when the security guard came over to ask why I did not seem to be understanding what I was looking at.
 He proceeded to give his friendly explanation about a couple pieces and I was happy for it since I was unaware of what Captain Cook looks like or the back story on some of the artists, apparently vital information for understanding what was going on.